storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 ## Mocking connected components

-IF you need to render a connected component in Storybook, you can mock the network requests that it makes to fetch its data.
+If you need to render a connected component in Storybook, you can mock the network requests that it makes to fetch its data.
 There are various layers in which you can do that.

 ### Mocking providers